mayanapuri/ticker-trove/README.md

 ```bash
 export API_NINJAS_KEY='TYPEYOURAPIKEYHERE'
 ```
 # Don't have an API key?
-Get on here :key:
+Get one here :key:
 ### Follow these steps to obtain an API key from API Ninjas:
 * STEP 1: Hold the command key and click on the link below.
 [API Ninjas](https://api-ninjas.com/)